The International Trade Blog International Sales & Marketing

 Exporters who lack sufficient funds to extend open accounts to potential international customers need export working capital financing that covers the entire cash cycle, from the purchase of raw materials through the ultimate collection of the sales proceeds.

 Export working capital facilities, which are generally secured by personal guarantees, assets or receivables, can be structured to support export sales in the form of a loan or a revolving line of credit.
+Due to the repayment risk associated with export sales, this type of financing is generally only available through government guarantee programs.

 Government-Guaranteed Export Working Capital Programs